snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

   },...
 {% endhighlight %}

-For more information, check out the [Python Analytics SDK wiki page][wiki].
+For more information, check out the [Scala Analytics SDK wiki page][wiki].

 <h2 id="using-the-sdk">3.
 Using the SDK</h2>